Coldcard/firmware/docs/bip85-passwords.md

 for some reason occasionally high-level applications have trouble with our high-speed typing.

 - KeePass 2.45 (under Ubuntu).
-Capitol letters may be lost.
+Capital letters may be lost.